Balozi Harvey: Activism and Diplomacy

-Black movement
+Black Movement

 In 1961, the same year he was discharged, Harvey became involved with the Black Power Movement.
-He said that he helped other people of African descent to "locate their Blackness through feelings of exile and against the backdrop of a postcolonial Africa."
-A few years later, in 1964, Harvey returned to Africa as a personal guest of former President Julius K. "Mwalimu" Nyerere of Tanzania, a proponent of North-South Dialogue who named him "Balozi" (Swahili for 'ambassador' and/or 'statesman').
+He helped other people of African descent to "locate their blackness, through feelings of exile, against the backdrop of post-colonial Africa".
+In 1964, Harvey returned to Africa, as a guest of Julius K. "Mwalimu" Nyerere, the first president of Tanzania.
+Nyerere referred to him as Balozi (Swahili for ambassador or statesman).

-In 1966, eighteen months after his return to the United States, he served as the job recruiter for Tanzania.
+In 1966, eighteen months after his return to the United States, he served as a job recruiter for Tanzania.
 In 1967, Balozi founded and became Chairman of the Black Community Development Organization.
-Balozi attended the inaugural Kwanzaa celebration launched by Malanga Karenga in Los Angeles, California, in 1967.
-He then participated in a 1968 rally against the proposed construction of the Route 75 highway, an eight-lane highway planned to run North to South; he thought that it would have cut the Central Ward in half and displaced thousands of Black and Puerto Rican residents.
+In 1967, Balozi attended the inaugural Kwanzaa celebration, launched by Malanga Karenga, in Los Angeles, California.
+He then participated in a 1968 rally against the proposed construction of Route 75, an eight-lane highway planned to run from north to south.
+He thought that it would cut the Central Ward in half, displacing thousands of black and Puerto Rican residents.

-As part of the Peace and Power campaign, Balozi composed one-third of a triumvirate of political leaders within the Committee for a United Newark (CFUN), alongside Amiri Baraka and Mfundishi Maasi.
-Their campaign efforts contributed to the election of Kenneth A. Gibson, the first Black mayor of Newark, in 1970.
-Balozi Harvey continued his work through the Newark mayor's office as a Special Aide in the Office of Honorary Kenneth A. Gibson, for whom he handled international relations and protocol.
+As part of the Peace and Power campaign, Balozi Harvey, Amiri Baraka, and Mfundishi Maasi composed a triumvirate of political leaders within the Committee for a United Newark (CFUN).
+In 1970, their campaign efforts contributed to the election of Kenneth A. Gibson, the first black mayor of Newark.
+Harvey continued his work, through the Newark mayor's office, as a special aide in the Office of Honorary Kenneth A. Gibson, where he handled international relations and protocol.
 In 1969, due to conflicts from Baraka's push for centralizing CFUN and prioritizing political education, the Black Community Development Organization and other groups, such as the Sisters of Black Culture, departed CFUN.